lwjohnst86/nefa-code/doc/manuscript.md

 lower beta-cell function after 6 years.
-While we found negative associations with palmitic acid (16:0), oleic acid (18:1n-9), and linoleic acid (18:2n-6) for the concentration (nmol/mL) modeling, no associations were seen for the proportion of these fatty acids and further clustering analysis found no predictive ability of these NEFA on beta-cell function or dysglycemia.
-These observations suggest that the absolute size of the total NEFA fraction, rather than the specific composition of any individual NEFA, likely influences the pathogenesis of diabetes.
+While we found negative associations with palmitic acid (16:0), oleic acid (18:1n-9), and linoleic acid (18:2n-6) for the concentration (nmol/mL) modeling, no associations were seen for the proportion of these fatty acids and further clustering analysis found no predictive ability of these individual NEFA on beta-cell function or dysglycemia.
+These observations suggest that the absolute size of the total NEFA fraction, rather than its specific composition, likely influences the pathogenesis of diabetes.

 The role of total NEFA in the etiology of diabetes is well-documented.
 Epidemiological studies have shown that higher NEFA associate with lower insulin